loganbvh/loganbvh.github.io/_pages/cv.md

 Education
 ---------
-* Ph.D in Physics, Stanford University, expected 2023
+* Ph.D in Physics, Stanford University, in progress
 * M.S. in Physics, Stanford University, 2019
 * B.A. in Physics & Mathematics, Clark University, 2016